pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 will have a lower pH than bulk seawater (respiration).
-Coral metabolism and water residence time is well investigated at the ecosystem scale where these same properties are at play, but how these properties play out at the organismal scale remains largely unexplored.
+Coral metabolism and water residence time is well investigated at the ecosystem scale where these same properties are at play, but how these properties play out at the organism scale remains largely unexplored.
 Together, these relative highs and lows create a variable pH environment that could stress harden a coral where it has adapted and/or acclimated and can, therefore, better withstand OA.
 Alternatively, this diel variability